 Wrinkles and skin aging

 Wrinkles are a typical external manifestation of skin aging that accompanies loss of collagen, elastin and hyaluronic acid.
 Collagen is a protein that is close to steel.
 For example, the tendons consist mostly of collagen.
 But collagen is also an essential part of the skin (therefore the leather strap can not be stretched).
 Elastin differs from collagen by being stretchable as a gum.
 Hyaluronic acid is a macromolecule that binds a large amount of water to form a solid jelly that gives the skin a tense and fresh look.
 When these structural molecules are lost, the skin becomes loose and wrinkles develop.
 Plastic surgeons fight wrinkles by stretching and injections of collagen and other materials.
-A more natural way is to protect your skin from aging with the right diet during life and with a sufficient intake of vitamins E and C. Vitamin C directly participates in collagen synthesis.
+A more natural way is to protect the skin from aging with the right diet during life and with sufficient intake of vitamins E and C. Vitamin C directly participates in collagen synthesis.

 The ultimate goal of combating skin aging

 Skin aging can not be stopped.
 Just as all the organs of the body age, the skin ages.
 The skin, as a surface organ, is even more exposed to aging effects than internal organs.
 The ultimate goal of fighting wrinkles and skin aging is not to rewind the time, but to look at your age better than we would look for in poor living.
 The goal is to have a good feeling from your own appearance.
 It is up to us if we choose to use aesthetic surgery.
 But the naturally preserved appearance of the skin at an advanced age is evidence that the body's internal organs are even healthier.